 The American Heart Association recommends 6 teaspoons a day for women and 9 for men (24 grams and 36 grams) yet the average adult is consumes 24 teaspoons a day and the average child 32.

 What happens when you eat sugar?

 The pancreas releases insulin to round up sugar and triage it.
 The first place your body tries to store sugar is in muscle, but when muscles are full it stores excess sugar in fat cells.
 The more sugar you eat, the more work your pancreas and liver have to do to clean things up and maintain equilibrium.

 What happens when you eat too much sugar?

-You’re at greater risk for type II diabetes if you’re overweight, sedentary or have an unhealthy lifestyle and it can happen to anyone.
-You may be a skinny person eating candy all day, but just because you’re not gaining weight does not mean you’re not at risk for diabetes.
-Fat or skinny.
+Insulin and leptin resistance means you're at greater risk for type II diabetes if you're overweight, sedentary or have an unhealthy lifestyle and it can happen to anyone.
+Skinny or fat.
 Diabetes does not discriminate.

 Why do you crave sugar if it's bad for you?

 Sugar is addictive.
 Studies have shown that sugar has the same effect on the body that drugs do.
 When animals were given the choice between sugar and drugs they chose sugar and animals already addicted to drugs switched to sugar.
 At the root of the problem is food processing.